Kartaverse/OpenDisplayXR/docs/guides/Acer_SpatialLabs_Display/SpatialLabs_Unlocked.md

 In a stock configuration, it is very hard to use the SpatialLabs display with the common DCC (Digital Content Creation) tools that VFX artists, video editors, and graphic designers use daily.

-This guide hopes to assit you solving the biggest user experience issues that an Acer SpatialLabs display presents to broader media & entertainment sector adoption.
+This guide hopes to assist you solving the biggest user experience issues that an Acer SpatialLabs display presents to broader media & entertainment sector adoption.

 ## Download Resources